saubuny/goldshi/README.md

 # A simple CLI image editor

 ## Planned features
-* [ ] Support for popular image formats
+* [ ] Support for more image formats than PPM
 * [ ] Resizing
 * [ ] Blur
 * [ ] Mirror
 * [ ] Color Manipulation
+    * [x] Grayscale
+    * [ ] Brightness
+    * [ ] Contrast
+    * [ ] Saturation
 * [ ] Captions

 ## Why
 This is simply a project to get me back into programming after a long hiatus.
 I wanted something fun, sizeable, and that I might actually use occasionally.
-Decoding image formats seems a bit too hard for now so I'll be sticking with the PPM image format I already know.